India's Paytm crashes in market debut, business model questioned

 "Most of the domestic institutional investors appear to have skipped the IPO," added Aequitas Research director Sumeet Singh, who publishes on Smartkarma.

-Paytm's listing could bring "an end to obnoxious pricing in IPO markets", Mumbai-based investment advisor Sandip Sabharwal said.
+Paytm's listing could bring "an end to obnoxious pricing in IPO markets", said Mumbai-based investment adviser Sandip Sabharwal.

+Compared to Paytm's lacklustre debut, food delivery firm Zomato Ltd surged 66% at its July debut after raising $1.2 billion.

+More recently, shares in FSN E-Commerce Ventures , which owns cosmetics-to-fashion platform Nykaa, jumped 80% on its Nov.
+10 debut, following its $700-million IPO.

-Paytm's success has turned founder Vijay Shekhar Sharma, a school teacher's son, into a billionaire with a net worth of $2.4 billion according to Forbes.
-Its IPO has also minted hundreds of new millionaires in a country where per capita income is below $2,000.
+Paytm's success has turned Sharma, a school teacher's son, into a billionaire with a net worth of $2.4 billion, Forbes says.
+Its IPO has also minted hundreds of new millionaires in a country where the income per head is below $2,000.

+Morgan Stanley, Goldman Sachs, Axis Capital, ICICI Securities, JPMorgan, Citi and HDFC Bank were the book running lead managers, Paytm's prospectus showed.